 Always remember that members of the school board are elected to work for the parents.
 Don’t feel guilty about wasting their time; board members can truly benefit from your experiences and perspectives.

 However, in the case of pervasive issues, speaking with a school board member might not always suffice.
-In California, a group of parents were not making progress with the school district in banning “alternate lunches” at school.
+In California, a group of parents was not making progress with the school district in banning “alternate lunches” at school.
 The “alternate lunches” program stigmatized children whose parents weren’t up to date with school lunch payments.
 Such children were served a “nutritionally sound” cheese sandwich, but since the sandwich was viewed as a shameful punishment, most children simply threw it out to avoid taunting from their peers.

 One outraged parent, William Perno, chose to mobilize parents by creating flyers, starting a mailing list, and speaking with other parents before and after school.
 A supportive network was created, and individual parents with concerns attended school board meetings.
 Non-English speaking parents were represented at such meetings by bilingual parents, and eventually, the parent-led lobbying attracted media attention.
 The “alternate lunch” policy ended when the parent group approached a statewide agency.